psoloway/puppetlabs-tomcat/README.md

 #####`start_command`

 Designates a command to start the service.
 Valid options: a string.
-Default: based on other settings.
+Default: determined by the values of `use_init` and `use_jsvc`.

 #####`stop_command`

 Designates a command to stop the service.
 Valid options: a string.
-Default: based on other settings.
+Default: determined by the values of `use_init` and `use_jsvc`.

 ####tomcat::setenv::entry